nansencenter/DA-tutorials/notebooks/scripts/T3 - Bayesian inference.md

 It is simply a re-formulation of the notion of conditional probability.
 Observation can be "inverted" using Bayes' rule, in the sense that all possibilities for $x$ are weighted.
-While technically simple, Bayes' rule becomes expensive to compute in high dimensions, but if Gaussianity can be assumed then it reduces to only 2 formulae.
+While technically simple, Bayes' rule requires a bunch of point multiplications.
+But if Gaussianity can be assumed then it reduces to only 2 formulae.

 ### Next: [T4 - Filtering & time series](T4%20-%20Time%20series%20filtering.ipynb)